 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transports by wheelchair van or ambulette and trips to or from a physician's office.
 Limited health-related transportation services are available for eligible members after an inpatient hospital stay.
 Refer to the "Transportation services" benefit in the Medical Benefits Chart in Section 2.1 for details.
-Patient convenience transfers between skilled nursing facilities and hospitals, including any transportation, facility or physician charges associated with such. ✓ Procedures, services, supplies and medications until they are reviewed for safety, efficacy and cost- effectiveness, and approved by Medicare and Medical Mutual. ✓ Services that are not covered under Original Medicare, unless such services are specifically listed in the benefits section of this agreement. ✓ Services you get without prior authorization when prior authorization is required for such services. ✓ Diagnostic services performed in a chiropractor's office. ✓ Injuries received while engaged in an illegal activity. ✓
+Treatment for injuries received while engaged in an illegal activity. $\checkmark$